 You’re so full of shit, Atriya thought.

 The highest ranking one, Apex, was capable of planet-wide devastation.
-He was normally used to scare off-world Dissidents into backing down and letting harvesters go about their business.
-The fact that he had had to be used for practical effect, instead of simply being used to strike fear into the enemy or for political grandstanding, was significant.
-It wasn’t unheard of, but it was very very rare.
+Typically, he’d be used to scare off-world Dissidents into backing down and letting harvesters go about their business.
+The fact that he’d had to be used for practical effect—instead of simply being used to strike fear into the enemy or for political grandstanding—was significant.
+It wasn’t unheard of, but it was very, very rare.

 Benson finished up with, “Praise be to the Judge that you and I are still alive.”
 He kissed the ring on his finger.
-It looked like a shiny white oval with a small part of it colored black.
-The black piece was in the shape of a slim crescent, giving the glossy white portion the appearance of a waxing moon that was close to being full.
+It looked like a shiny white oval with a small part of it—the underside—colored black.
+The black piece was in the shape of a slim crescent, giving the glossy white portion the appearance of a waxing moon, one that was close to being full.

-The three others kissed their own rings, murmuring, “Praise be to the Judge.
-White over black.”
-It was the instinctive response to the religious tribute that Benson had uttered.
+The other three kissed their own rings, murmuring, “Praise be to the Judge.
+White over black.
+Always and forever.”
+It was the instinctive response to the religious tribute that Benson had just uttered.

-Atriya stood uneasily while the three of them paid tribute to the Judge by murmuring the customary phrase followed by an obligatory kiss of the ring.
+Atriya felt uneasy and fidgety as the three of them paid tribute to the Judge by murmuring the customary phrase followed by an obligatory kiss of the ring.
 He wouldn’t be at all surprised if these men were the type of Jurors that liked to “collect tithes.”

 The four of them finished the ritual and stared as one at Atriya.
-Benson’s eyes had lost the aspect of assessment and been overtaken by something more like predatory calculation.
-Not good.
+Benson’s eyes weren’t assessing him anymore; they were now shining with something that was more akin to predatory calculation.

-Atriya shifted his eyes both ways, quickly taking in his surroundings.
+Atriya shifted his eyes both ways, taking in his surroundings.
 At his back was an alley that dead-ended after a few yards.
-The four in front of him were already fanned out, blocking him in if it came to a fight.
+He saw that the four in front of him were already fanned out, blocking him into the alley and leaving him no apparent exit.

 Benson stepped closer.
 “Kishchan, I understand that you disagree with official policy.
-Okay, fine.
+Fine.
+I get it.
 Agree to disagree.
 What matters is that under official record, events transpired as I’ve described them.
-Nothing either of us can do to change that.
+There’s nothing either of us can do to change that.
 Let’s put the whole thing behind us, huh?
 It happened years ago.”

-Atriya suspected Benson was up to something, but the placating words that he was hearing were at odds with his gut.
+Atriya suspected Benson was up to something, but the placating words were at odds with his gut.
 Fuck it.
 Get out of here.
-As he made to leave, Benson spoke.
+As he made to shoulder past James, Benson spoke.

 “You know I’m not a Juror.
 I don’t have a fucking ring.”

-Benson’s smile, already carnivorous, went further up the spectrum, becoming reptilian.
+Benson’s smile, already carnivorous, went further up the spectrum: it became positively reptilian.
 “Oh that’s okay buddy, you can use mine.
 Kiss the ring and pay tribute.”